amieloszyk/thermalFea/README.md

 # thermalFea
-First try at thermal conduction FEA
+First try at thermal conduction FEA using C++